-Possible Federal Tax Developments
+Possible Federal tax developments

-The rules dealing with federal income taxation are constantly under review by the Internal Revenue Service, the Treasury Department and Congress.
-New federal tax legislation or other provisions may be enacted into law or new interpretations, rulings or Treasury Regulations could be adopted, all of which could affect the taxation of the Companies and their stockholders.
+The rules dealing with federal income taxation are constantly under review by the IRS, the Treasury Department and Congress.
+New federal tax legislation or other provisions may be enacted into law or new interpretations, rulings or Treasury Regulations could be adopted, all of which could affect the taxation of us, our affiliated entities and our stockholders.
 No prediction can be made as to the likelihood of passage of any new tax legislation or other provisions either directly or indirectly affecting us or our stockholders.
 Consequently, the tax treatment described herein may be modified prospectively or retroactively by legislative action.